We engage a contract between you and us for the work you request. The following Terms,

 in the almost total blockage of the plates.
 In such a circumstance, the fluid (acid/water)

-has finished.
-There is also a chance that rust in the main heat exchanger of your
+process has finished.
+There is also a chance that rust in the main heat exchanger

-travel charges.
-The remainder will be returned to you via your bank account, or cheque.
+out fee and all travel charges.
+The remainder will be returned to you via a cheque.